-+ Business development, including prospective client outreach, participation in interviews, and scope and budget development, will be an important part of this position.
++ Business development, including prospective client outreach, participation in interviews, and scope and budget development.

-+ CRM technical work would include collection and compilation of cultural resources data in support of CEQA and NEPA, Section 106, and Caltrans local assistance projects.
++ Collection and compilation of cultural resources data in support of CEQA and NEPA, and Section 106.

 + Work closely with Project Managers, staff, agencies, and clients to accomplish project objectives.

-+ Successfully manage cultural resources tasks on larger projects.
++ Successfully manage cultural resources tasks on both large and small projects.

 + Supervise cultural resource staff and project teams in the field, office, and laboratory, as needed.

 + Interview and hire temporary and full-time archaeology staff for the Sacramento office.

 + Complete cultural resource assignments with strong attention to detail.

 + Coordinate with Federal, State, and local agencies on project issues related to cultural resources.

 + Perform technical data analysis and reporting for various CEQA, NEPA and project permitting documents.